mathfichen/chainage_de_contour/README.md

 ## SourceCode Branch
-The SourceCode branch contains the reconstructed synthetic development history of MySoftware.
+The SourceCode branch contains the reconstructed synthetic development history of Chaînage de contour.
-Each version of the source code has been stacked one upon the other using successive commits.

 # The process